-When you think of lighters, the first that comes to mind are the classic lighters you see in black and white movies.
-Yes, those are zippo-type lighters.
-A disposable BIC lighter may also cross your mind.
+When you think of lighters, the first that comes to mind are the classic lighters you see in black-and-white movies.
+Yes, those are zippo-type lighters and they’re just one of the different types of lighters.

 In reality, there’s a wide variety of lighters and each one works in a special way.
 Some are refillable while others can be thrown away.
 There are lighters that have rechargeable electrical current while others work by spinning their flint wheels.